hanpari/sovereign/source/02/052_drama.md

 "The answer stays the same, Samara.
 You should marry him.
 You've already done so."

 Back then, when Gromov had refused to confess his true feeling, the real Samara did not insisted, letting the matter slip as if it had never happened.
-Neither of them had crossed the thin line of expressing love explicitly, although they both were aware of their mutual attraction.
+Neither of them had crossed the thin line of expressing their affection explicitly.

+"So be it!"

-This dreamland Samara's eyes failed to reveal the tenderness of the real one, lacking the gentle confusion of the original.
+This dreamland Samara failed to reveal the tenderness of the real one, lacking the gentle confusion of the original.
+There was something inhuman in her motionless gaze, almost as if the was a sister to Doll, a robot sent from a distant past.
+A mere talking statue.

+Without a warning, her skin changed color, turning into the dark blue.
+Certain sharpness, alwas present in her features, became more prominent, and the whites of her green eyes blackened.

+"Do you recognize me?"

+When Gromov was about fifteen, he read a comic book.
+The book was not special, but